Thornback cowfish: Distribution and habitat

 The thornback cowfish is native to the tropical Indo-Pacific region between 32°N and 32°S. Its range extends from the east coast of Africa between Tanzania and South Africa and the island of Madagascar, to Japan, Indonesia, Australia, Hawaii and Rapa Island.
 It occurs in areas of sand, rubble, corals and algae both in lagoons and on the seaward side of reefs.
 It can be found as deep as 132 m but a more normal depth range is between about 6 and 30 m.

 Ecology

-This fish is usually solitary but the males are territorial in the breeding season.
+The thornback cowfish is usually solitary but the males are territorial in the breeding season.
 The diet consists of small invertebrates, which are exposed by jets of water from the mouth blowing away sand, and picked up by suction from the sea bed.
 It is an uncommon species.